creedasaurus/gprox/README.md

 # gprox

-This is a really simple static local SSL proxy.
-While working I needed to be able to develop and test web changes locally using HTTPS.
+This is a very simple local HTTPS proxy.
+While working on a recent project, I needed to be able to develop and test web changes locally using HTTPS.
 I was using the nice little NodeJS package [local-ssl-proxy](https://github.com/cameronhunter/local-ssl-proxy) with good success.
-But I decided I wanted to write my own that wouldn't require Node or any other dependency.
-And I wanted it to be a really simply install so my teammates could also use it without much effort.
+But I decided I wanted to write my own that wouldn't require Node or another external dependency.
+And I wanted it to be a really simple install so my teammates could also use it without much effort.
 So I wrote `gprox`.
-It's still a little bit of a WIP, but it's essentially a port of `local-ssl-proxy` written in Go, making it easy to compile and distribute for different systems.
+It's still a bit of a WIP, but it's essentially a port of `local-ssl-proxy` written in Go, making it easy to compile and distribute for different systems.

-**I feel like I should mention, this is only for local development... please dont proxy things in production using this**
+_I feel like I should mention, this is only for local development... please dont proxy things in production using this_

 ### Install